simon-the-shark/BetterMemorySugarBot/README.md

 18. If you had done all the steps from [instalation](#instalation) and [configuration](#configuration) instructions, you are ready to [turn this app on](#turn-it-on) !!!

 ### SMS configuration
 This tutorial will be avaible soon.
+Do you really need it??
+[Let me know](#bugs,-new-features-or-questions)!

 # Turn it on
 If you had done all the steps from [instalation](#instalation) and [configuration](#configuration) instructions, your app is fully prepared for this final step.